freesourcecode/Car-Parking-Management-System-Project-in-Laravel/README.md

 # Car Parking Management System Project in Laravel with Source Code

-In this here, I’ll walk you through a step-by-step demonstration of the Car Parking Management System Project in Laravel, as well as how to download and use it for free.
+In this here, I’ll walk you through a step-by-step demonstration of the **Car Parking Management System Project in Laravel**, as well as how to download and use it for free.

 The Car Parking Management System Project in Laravel PHP Framework was created with Laravel, HTML, CSS, JavaScript, Bootstrap, and a MySQL Database as a back-end.
 The admin can regulate the users’ access to the system, which is dependent on the admin.

-A Car Parking Management System Project in Laravel PHP Framework has an admin, clients, and vehicles.
+A **Car Parking Management System Project in Laravel PHP Framework** has an admin, clients, and vehicles.
 And the user is portrayed as a member of staff, who may enter information on the customer’s vehicle and manage parking spaces.

-About Car Parking Management System Laravel
+## About Car Parking Management System Laravel

 Groups, Add Groups, Manage Groups, Category, Add Category, Manage Category, Rates, Add Rates, Manage Rates, Parking Slot, Add Slot, Manage Slot, Parking, Add Parking, Manage Parking, Reports, Company, Profile, and Setting.

 The ultimate vehicle parking management system, complete with apps for parking owners, users, and the primary owner’s admin interface, is Advanced Car Parking Management System Laravel with Free Download.